Álvaro Gómez Hurtado

+Gustavo Rojas Pinilla.
+Gómez was seen as successor of his father, and his father's political enemies became his adversaries.

-Álvaro Gómez Hurtado (May 8, 1919 – November 2, 1995) was a Colombian lawyer, politician, journalist and active member of the Colombian Conservative Party.
-Gómez was a son of the former President of Colombia, Laureano Gómez.
-He is mostly remembered for being one of the writers of the Colombian Constitution of 1991, for running three times for the presidency, without success, and for his murder at the hands of the Revolutionary Armed Forces of Colombia.
+He is mostly remembered for being one of the writers of the Colombian Constitution of 1991, for running three times for the presidency, without success (in 1974, 1986 and 1990), and for his murder at the hands of the Revolutionary Armed Forces of Colombia.
 He served separate appointments as ambassador to Switzerland, Italy, the United States and France, beginning in the 1940s.

+Gómez also was the founder of Universidad Sergio Arboleda, former director and journalist of their family journal's El Siglo and owner of Noticiero 24 Horas, one of the most important TV News in Colombia from 80s to 2000s.
+His hobbies encompassed painting, writing poems, and other activities non-related to politics.

+Gómez is considered in Colombia as the most important nationalist of conservative in that country, and his thinking continue to inspiring new generations of young politician in Colombia.
+Also is frequently cited by politicians of both ideologies as a reference of peace and understanding.

 Early years

-Álvaro Gómez was born as the second of four children to Laureano Gómez, a newspaper publisher who later became president of Colombia.
+Álvaro Gómez Hurtado was born as the second of four children to Laureano Gómez, a newspaper publisher who later became president of Colombia.
 His mother was María Hurtado Cajiao.
 His siblings are Cecilia, Rafael and Enrique.
 The family grew up in La Candelaria, a traditional neighborhood of Bogotá.
 The children attended private schools in Brussels, Belgium and Buenos Aires, Argentina while their father served as a diplomat.
 After his family's return to Bogotá, Gómez went to the Colegio de San Bartolomé, a preparatory school, graduating in 1936.

 He studied law at the Pontifical Xavierian University and graduated as a lawyer in 1941.
 His thesis was entitled Influencias del Estoicismo en el Derecho Romano ("The Influence of Stoicism in Roman Law").